CSSAuditors/audit/site/reports/premier-league-2021-02.md

           According to Web Almanac, 7% of all pages use a single External CSS file, while the average is 6.

           > All these kilobytes of code are typically distributed across multiple files and `<style>` elements; only about 7% of pages concentrate all their CSS code in one remote stylesheet, as we are often taught to do.
-In fact, the median page contains 3 `<style>` elements and 6 remote stylesheets, with 10% of them carrying over 14` <style> elem`ents and over 20 remote CSS files!
+In fact, the median page contains 3 `<style>` elements and 6 remote stylesheets, with 10% of them carrying over 14 `<style>` elements and over 20 remote CSS files!
 While this is suboptimal on desktop, it really kills performance on mobile, where round-trip latency is more important than raw download speed.
       - chart:
           item: ReportCountCombined
           type: extractor